api3dao/old-api3-docs/airnode/2-7-config-json.md

 }
 ```

-`contracts` - An optional array of contracts to use instead of the default Airnode contract addresses.
+`contracts` - An optional object of contracts to use instead of the default Airnode contract addresses.

 The following contracts can be overridden: